Thank you for attending the…

-This event is designed to provide information on invasive species management to professionals and the interested public.
-It will be co-hosted by the United States Department of Agriculture’s Animal and Plant Health Inspection Service, the Washington Invasive Species Council, Washington State University Extension, Skamania County Noxious Weed Control Program, and the Columbia Gorge Cooperative Weed Management Area.
+This event was designed to provide information on invasive species management to professionals and the interested public.
+It was co-hosted by the United States Department of Agriculture’s Animal and Plant Health Inspection Service, the Washington Invasive Species Council, Washington State University Extension, Skamania County Noxious Weed Control Program, and the Columbia Gorge Cooperative Weed Management Area.

 Poster artwork illustrated by the talented Jon Wagner of East Multnomah Soil & Water Conservation District.